(by Sam Storms)

 3. Forgiving others as God has forgiven us means we resolve to revoke revenge.

-As noted earlier, this doesn’t mean you cease desiring that justice be served.
-It does mean you refuse, by God’s grace, to let the anger and pain energize an agenda to exact payment from that person, whether that payment be emotional, relational, physical, or financial.
-It also means you refuse to use your past suffering to justify present sin.
+This doesn't mean you cease desiring that justice be served.
+It does mean you refuse, by God's grace, to let the anger and pain energize an agenda to exact payment from that person.